rspec/rspec-rails/README.md

 For more information, see [cucumber scenarios for controller specs](https://www.relishapp.com/rspec/rspec-rails/docs/controller-specs).

-**Note:** To encourage more isolated testing, *views are not rendered by default in controller specs*.
+**Note:** To encourage more isolated testing, views are not rendered by default in controller specs.
 If you are verifying discrete view logic, use a [view spec](#view-specs).
-If you are verifying the behavior of a controller and view together, consider a [request spec](#request-specs).
-You can use
+If you are verifying the behaviour of a controller and view together, consider a [request spec](#request-specs).
+You can use [render\_views](https://www.relishapp.com/rspec/rspec-rails/docs/controller-specs/render-views) if you must verify the rendered view contents within a controller spec, but this is not recommended.
-[render\_views](https://www.relishapp.com/rspec/rspec-rails/docs/controller-specs/render-views)
-if you must verify the rendered view contents within a controller spec.

 ## <a id="request-spec"></a>Request Specs